-As experts in open preperitoneal mesh repair, or open no mesh repair, we tailor our recommendations to each patient.
+As experts we tailor our recommendations to each patient.
 Because of the fact that robotic approach, has replaced the open approach for prostate removal, the open preperitoneal approach is not a viable option after the robotic prostatectomy; we offer an anterior approach in this case.
 We feel that the slight benefit of a posterior approach is not enough to substantiate the added risk of dissecting in the space where the prostate surgery what done.

 Over the last 5 years we have started offering the Shouldice, no mesh, inguinal hernia operation.
 This is a suture only repair of an inguinal hernia from an anterior approach that can be performed safely and effectively in thinner patients.
-While the Shouldice repair used to be our backup plan to the preperitoneal mesh for patients with a history of prostate surgery, many patients are now choosing this repair as their first choice, especially as it avoids all the scarring from the prior surgery.
-In patients who are overweight, and are therefore not good candidates for a no mesh repair, we offer the traditional anterior mesh repair as the backup plan to preperitoneal mesh.
-The decision between “Plan A”, the open preperitoneal mesh repair, and “Plan B”, the Shouldice repair or traditional anterior mesh repair, is sometimes made in the operating room and is dependent on the amount of scarring in the preperitoneal space.
+While the Shouldice repair used to be our backup plan to the preperitoneal mesh for patients with a history of prostate surgery, we now recommend it as the first choice, especially as it avoids all the scarring from the prior surgery.
+In patients who are overweight, and are therefore not good candidates for a no mesh repair, we offer the traditional anterior mesh repair as the backup plan, or primary approach.
+The decision between “Plan A”, Shouldice, and “Plan B”, Lichtenstein, is sometimes made in the operating room and is dependent on an individual patient’s tissues.

-To learn more about hernia surgery in general, check out our home page which included a link to a full length video of “Plan A”
+To learn more about hernia surgery in general, check out our home page.

 This was written by Dr. Reinhorn